 \section{Introduction}

 Goal-oriented dialogue, focusing on assisting users in achieving their goals through natural language interactions, has made significant progress in recent years~\citep{peng2021soloist, he2022galaxy}.
-However, these systems often face limitations in their ability to provide information beyond what can be retrieved from specific databases or domains.
+Nonetheless, these systems frequently encounter constraints in providing information that extends beyond what can be obtained from particular databases or domains.
 To address this issue, researchers have proposed the goal-oriented \underline{Doc}ument-\underline{G}rounded \underline{D}ialogue (DocGD) task~\cite{feng2020doc2dial, feng2021multidoc2dial}, which leverages documents as the external knowledge source to support dialogue systems in meeting the diverse information needs of users.

-Recently, task-specific pre-training has shown an extraordinary ability to boost performances and alleviate overfitting on downstream tasks, by mitigating the gaps between pre-training and fine-tuning due to different data distributions and training objectives~\cite{mengge2020coarse, liu2021tapex, bai2022graph}.
-Nonetheless, the study of pre-training for DocGD is hindered due to the difficulty of modeling the causal effects, which is a prominent characteristic of DocGD and the key to the success of pre-training.
+Recently, task-specific pre-training has shown an extraordinary ability to boost performances on downstream tasks, by mitigating the gaps between pre-training and fine-tuning due to different data distributions and training objectives~\cite{mengge2020coarse, liu2021tapex, bai2022graph}.
+Nonetheless, the study of pre-training for DocGD is hindered due to the difficulty of modeling the causal effects, which is a prominent characteristic of DocGD.
 As shown in Figure~\ref{fig:causal-graph}, the task requires the model to identify \textbf{\textit{evidence}} in a \textbf{\textit{document}} based on the dialogue \textbf{\textit{context}}, and then utilize the grounding evidence to generate a corresponding \textbf{\textit{response}}.
 This process involves the interplay of four variables that are causally connected.
-To achieve precise modeling of causal effects during pre-training, two challenges must be overcome: (1) the scarcity of large-scale and causally-complete DocGD datasets for pre-training, as opposed to dialogue generation tasks that have the advantage of utilizing conversational data from social media sources~\cite{zhang2020dialogpt}.
-(2) conventional likelihood pre-training techniques (e.g.,~\citet{raffel2020exploring}) are insufficient to capture the causal relationships among variables.
+To attain precise modeling of causal effects during pre-training, two challenges must be overcome: (1) the scarcity of large-scale and causally-complete DocGD datasets for pre-training, as opposed to dialogue generation tasks that have the advantage of utilizing conversational data from various social media sources~\cite{zhang2020dialogpt}, (2) the traditional likelihood objective (e.g.,~\citet{raffel2020exploring}) being insufficient to capture the causal relationships among variables.